adityajain10/Text-Voice-Controlled-Photo-Album-AWS/README.md

 # Text-Voice-Controlled-Photo-Album_AWS
 Photo album web application that can be searched using natural language through both text and voice.<br/>
+This application uses Lex, ElasticSearch, and Rekognition to create an intelligent search layer to query your photos for people, objects, actions, landmarks and more.

 ## Step: